Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 \subsection{Classical simulation of Pauli expectation values of noisy random quantum circuits}

+In this section, we address the problem of estimating Pauli expectation values of noisy random quantum circuits under arbitrary noise.
+Specifically, given an instance of a noisy circuit $\Phi$ in which the two-qubit gates are sampled uniformly at random within a fixed architecture, our goal is to estimate $\Tr(P\Phi(\rho_0))$ to accuracy $\varepsilon$ with high probability over the choice of the random circuit, where $P$ is a prescribed Pauli operator and $\rho_0$ is an initial state.
+Without loss of generality, we focus on the case where the Pauli operator is local, since contributions from large Pauli weights are exponentially suppressed and, therefore, negligible.

-We have seen that the presence of any non-unitary noise in the circuit renders the circuit effectively shallow for the purpose of computing expectation values, where to compute expectation values to inverse polynomial precision the last logarithmically-many layers suffice.
+We have seen that the presence of any non-unitary noise in the circuit renders the circuit effectively shallow for the purpose of estimating expectation values.
+In particular, for any inverse polynomial precision, the last logarithmically-many layers suffice.
 Specifically, a direct consequence of Proposition~\ref{prop:expdecayP} implies the following: